 Doing this can be an exciting and interesting way to invest your money, as you follow the fortunes of individual companies, however it can also be a much riskier investment than choosing an Investment or Unit Trust.

-Read our guide: Getting Started with Share Dealing and check out our Action Plan How to Start Investing in Shares for information on what you need to look out for when you start share dealing.
+Read our guide: Getting Started with Share Dealing and check out our guide How to Start Investing in Shares for information on what you need to look out for when you start share dealing.

 If investing in the stock market doesn't appeal to you then there are a whole host of other investments which you could consider.